-In this article, we will expound the nitty gritty of chainsaw pitch.
+In this article, we will expound the nitty-gritty of the chainsaw pitch.
 Having said that, let’s highlight what is a chainsaw gauge and drive link amount since these three terms are well … related.

 So, without much further ado let’s cut the chase and have an in-depth look at a chain pitch.